JovianHQ/jovian-py/docs/user-guide/03-reproduce.md

 <img src="https://i.imgur.com/GPpjea5.gif" class="screenshot">

-**3. Paste the mcomand in the terminal, in the directory where you want to clone the notebook project and then run the command.**
+**3. Paste the command in the terminal, in the directory where you want to clone the notebook project and then run the command.**

 The copied command will be of the the following format